mcornick/passwoid/CONTRIBUTING.md

 When filing a pull request, please explain what you're changing and why.
 Please use [JavaScript Standard Style](https://github.com/feross/standard) and add or update tests as needed.
+Make sure `npm test` passes.
 Please limit your changes to the specific thing you're fixing and isolate your changes in a topic branch that I can merge without pulling in other stuff.

 All of my JavaScript code uses the ISC license.
 If you submit a pull request, I'll assume you are OK with any code you add being placed under that same ISC